What is thatch

 It is important to remember that thatch build up is gradual, it doesn’t happen overnight.
-It can be prevented by carrying out good lawn care practices which include:
+It can be prevented with good lawn care practices, which include:

 - Scarifying the lawn: Scarifying or raking physically removes thatch.
-A scarifier is fitted with a series of vertical blades or tines that penetrate into base of the lawn and remove the debris.
+A scarifier is fitted with a series of vertical blades or tines that penetrate into base of the lawn to remove thatch.

 - Correct use of fertilisers: All lawns require nutrients to maintain good health.
 However it is important to employ a sensible fertiliser regime that avoids excessive applications of nitrogen.

 - Avoid over-watering: During periods of dry weather, avoid over-watering the lawn.
 Generally speaking, lawns can tolerate a dry soil.
 It is only in extreme conditions that grass requires irrigating.
 If the conditions are very dry and hot, give the lawn a good soaking and let it dry out a little between soakings.
+Watering this way will encourage deeper rooted grasses.
 Avoid keeping the soil saturated.
 A constantly wet soil can have a detrimental effect on the microbe population, as they require air in order to reproduce and survive.
-Also watering this way will encourage deeper rooted grasses.

 - Top dress the lawn: Top dressing the lawn with a suitable material can help dilute the thatch and improve the airspace within the root-zone.
 Top dressing is especially beneficial following aeration or scarification.

-If you need to physically remove thatch then most effective methods are by scarifying and aerating.
-For more information and an in depth look at this subject please go to our thatch removal page.
+If you need to physically remove thatch then most effective methods are by scarifying and aerating (particularly hollow tining).